devhima/Love-Logic/README.md

 # Love-Logic
 Written By.
-Ibrahim Said Elsharawy (dev-hima.blogspot.com)
+Ibrahim Said Elsharawy[devhima blog](https://dev-hima.blogspot.com)

 Love-Logic is a humorous Java code describes impossible love story condition which appears in an infinite loop of overthinking and waiting for both sides.